 2. DNA extraction

+Note: The DNA extraction method was modified from Loureiro et al. (2009)35 to allow the analyses of the lesions studied here.

 2.1.
 Transfer the tubes containing the tissues to dry ice.

 2.2.
 Use a culture plate placed on ice as a base to cut a piece of tissue with a scalpel.
 Weight 1 g for immediate use.
 The remaining tissue should be kept on dry ice until it returns to storage at -80 oC.